 In the heterosexual community, there are many horror stories of couples who failed to establish powers of attorney or advance directives, which delineate their end-of-life wishes.
 The unfortunate consequence is that the family is then left to make those impossible decisions, and often do not agree on how to proceed.

 In most cases, the hospital or another healthcare provider will defer to the decisions of the legal spouse.
 Yet, that automatic deference is not guaranteed with same-sex spouses.
 With a power of attorney, you can make your intentions clear to the world by authorizing your same-sex spouse to be in charge of those difficult decisions, should that time ever come.
 That is true regardless of whether you are married or not.
-Our Long Beach LGBT estate planning lawyers can help you establish the right strategies.
+Our Long Beach LGBTQ estate planning lawyers can help you establish the right strategies.

 Medical Decision Making for Gay Couples

 It is easy for heterosexual married couples to take for granted many of their rights and privileges in our country.
 For example, there is no question that a husband can visit his wife in the hospital and make decisions regarding her medical care if required.
 However, these same rights are not available to all gay couples.
 In 2014, only 32 states and the District of Columbia have legalized gay marriage.
 California joined this number in June of 2013.
 However, there are still issues that unmarried gay couples face, including in the area of medical care.
-Our Long Beach LGBT estate planning lawyers are ready to help you deal with these issues.
+Our Long Beach LGBTQ estate planning lawyers are ready to help you deal with these issues.

 Establishing the power to make medical decisions for your partner

-Unfortunately, the LGBT community continues to struggle with numerous legal challenges, as the perceptions of same-sex relationships continue to evolve in each state, and in the country as a whole.
+Unfortunately, the LGBTQ community continues to struggle with numerous legal challenges, as the perceptions of same-sex relationships continue to evolve in each state, and in the country as a whole.
 California does not, at this time, have a similar law in place, as the one in New York.

 State and federal laws dictate who has the authority to make health care decisions for someone else if they become unable to do so themselves.
 The majority of these laws apply to, and often favor, couples who are legally married.
 However, there are several estate planning tools that can be used to bestow the authority to make medical decisions, on behalf of a same-sex partner.
 These tools are called advanced directives.